EtherealEngine/etherealengine-docs/docs/03_manual/04_host/_partials/controlCenter/step_variables.md

+- Regular setup:
-In this step for most of the users, go with the default variable values and leave the text fields as it is.
+  Use the default values and leave all fields as they are.
+  This is the best choice for most users.

+- Advanced setup:
-For advanced setup, if you want to configure oAuth, S3 file storage, email, SMS support then you can provide variable values.
+  You can provide values to configure oAuth, S3 file storage, email, SMS support in this step.